Hyukjoo-Lee/Hyukjoo-Lee.github.io_previous/_posts/2022-01-25-JavaScript_DOM Manipulation.markdown

 container.insertAdjacentHTML(`beforebegin`, title(`Hello!`));
 ```

-### How to listen for user iinteractions on the page
+### How to listen for user interactions on the page

 - EventListeners on any element on the page
 - Types of events
   - Scrolls
+  - Media event
   - Hovers
   - Mouse movements
   - Window resize